Menu

 Emily Fryer

-Emily Fryer is an objects conservator currently working at Canterbury Museum in Christchurch.
+Emily is an objects conservator currently working at Canterbury Museum in Christchurch.
 She has a Masters in the Conservation of Historic Objects from Durham University and a degree in Geology.
 Emily has worked in conservation for over 20 years both in institutions and privately through her own business on large conservation projects in Christchurch including many related to earthquake recovery.
 She has also worked as an objects conservator for the Tate Gallery in London and the Antarctic Heritage Trust in Antarctica.
 Her current research interests are canned food preservation and adhesive methods for temporary earthquake display restraint.

 Emily has been a member of the New Zealand Conservators of Cultural Materials for over 15 years and has served a number of years as Canterbury Rep and recently on Membership committee.
 She is excited to take on this new role and looks forward to supporting NZCCM members.